Partnership for Safety and Justice is leading the way.

 We have developed an innovative and provocative model for criminal justice reform, one that engages survivors of crime, people convicted of crime, and the families of both.

-Together, we advance policy solutions to curb the unsustainable growth of our prison system, invest in programs that prevent crime, and promote healing for people harmed by crime and violence.
+Together, we advance policy solutions that are shrinking the prison system, investing in programs that prevent crime, and promoting healing for people harmed by crime and violence.

 Our groundbreaking approach has been adopted by groups across the country and continues to serve as a model for public safety reform solutions.

 INVESTING IN COMMUNITIES.

 Communities are stronger when we invest in crime prevention, treatment, and solutions beyond incarceration.

 Our work has redirected over $180 million from prison expansion to communities across Oregon for programs that stop the cycle of crime and help people succeed.
 We have replaced the extreme costs of prison with more effective investments in all 36 counties, including funding for mental health and addiction services, alternatives to incarceration, and crime survivor resources.